RuthAndRoth/Ruth/README.md

 ## Previous Release

-The Ruth2 RC#2 release files have been archived into a git branch named 'archive-ruth-rc2' and the directories renamed 'Release' in that branch.
+The Ruth 2.0 RC#2 (also known as Ruth2 v2) release files have been archived into a git branch named 'archive-ruth-rc2' and the directories renamed 'Release' in that branch.

+The Ruth 2.0 RC#3 (also known as Ruth2 v3) release files have been archived into a git branch named 'archive-ruth-rc3' and the directories renamed 'Release' in that branch.

 ## Licenses